-Before rearing Silkworms, it is important that you learn the correct way to care for Silkworms is vital, although however difficult it is at first, you’ll eventually get the knack of it, and slowly become an expert – learning little tricks after years of raising them!
+Before rearing Silkworms, it is important that you learn the correct way to care for them.
+Although it might be a little tedious at first, you’ll eventually get the knack of it, and slowly become an expert – learning little tricks after years of raising them!

 After hatching, your new Silkworms will need care and attention for the next 20-35 days (the more they are fed, the quicker they will hatch).
 Housing your new Silkworms should be easy, as small numbers (50-100) can easily be housed in shoe-boxes.
 Larger amounts, can be stored in trays.

-As the Silkworms increase in size make sure you spread them out, so they can live comfortably and with a decreased chance of contracting diseases.
-Silkworms, just like humans are susceptible to diseases – so make sure you are removing their frass (droppings) each day.
+As the Silkworms increase in size, make sure that you spread them out, so they can live comfortably and with a decreased chance of contracting diseases.
+Silkworms – just like humans – are susceptible to diseases – so make sure that you are removing their frass (droppings) each day.
 This processed is referred to as “bed cleaning”.

 Tip: On the bottom of your shoe-boxes, be sure to lay some paper or towel so you can simply lift it out whenever a large amount of frass builds up – rather than getting a new shoe-box each time.

 Extra attention must be paid when rearing smaller Silkworms.
-This is because smaller worms tend to get caught up in and amongst old leaves and/or droppings.
+This is because smaller worms tend to get caught up in and amongst old leaves and/or frass.
 As a result, if no care is taken, you will find that you will not even end up with 50% of the number of cocoons as you did hatchlings.